acro5piano/typed-i18n/README.md

 // missing the key
 t.trans.notExistKey

-// try to add a locale with missing keys t.addLocale('de', {
+// trying to add a locale with missing keys t.addLocale('de', {
   hello: 'Guten Tag',
 })